mtmr/mtmr.github.io/source/_posts/2015-02-07-understanding-fork-and-exec.markdown

 --------------

 Probably in 2 days.
 We will see InterProcess Communication using named pipes (FIFOs) and using semaphores.
 Watch this space.
 Suggestions and comments are welcome.

+Many Thanks to Faizaan Mohammed for pointing out typos and grammar mistakes.